-- In the API Gateway console, on the APIs pane, choose the name of an API that you created.
+1. In the API Gateway console, on the APIs pane, choose the name of an API that you created.
 This is either a REST API or a WebSocket API (not an HTTP API).

-- In the left navigation pane, at the bottom, below the Client Certificates section, choose Settings.
+2. In the left navigation pane, at the bottom, below the Client Certificates section, choose Settings.

-Note: The console doesn't confirm that the ARN is saved successfully.
+Note: The console doesn't confirm that the ARN is saved.

-- On the Logs/Tracing tab, under CloudWatch Settings, do the following to enable execution logging:
+4. On the Logs/Tracing tab, under CloudWatch Settings, do the following to turn on execution logging:

 For Log level, choose INFO to generate execution logs for all requests.
 Or, choose ERROR to generate execution logs only for requests to your API that result in an error.

-Select the Log full requests/responses data check box for a REST API.
-Or, select the Log full message data check box for a WebSocket API.
+For REST APIs, choose the Log full requests/responses data check box.
+Or, for WebSocket APIs, choose the Log full message data check box.

-- Under Custom Access Logging, do the following to enable access logging:
+5. Under Custom Access Logging, do the following to turn on access logging:

-For Access Log Destination ARN, enter the ARN of a CloudWatch log group or an Amazon Kinesis Data Firehose (this is only supported in REST APIs) or a CloudWatch log group.
+For Access Log Destination ARN, enter the ARN of an Amazon Kinesis Data Firehose (this is only supported in REST APIs) or a CloudWatch log group.

 Enter a Log Format.
-For guidance, you can choose CLF, JSON, XML, or CSV to see an example in that format.
+For guidance, choose CLF, JSON, XML, or CSV to see an example in that format.

-Note: The console doesn't confirm that these settings are saved successfully.
+Note: The console doesn't confirm that settings are saved.

 Test your logging setup

-For a REST API, the log group's name is in this format: API-Gateway-Execution-Logs_apiId/stageName.
+For REST APIs, the log group's name is in the following format: API-Gateway-Execution-Logs_apiId/stageName.

-For a WebSocket API, the log group's name is in this format: /aws/apigateway/apiId/stageName.
+For WebSocket APIs, the log group's name is in the following format: /aws/apigateway/apiId/stageName.

-Note: The access logs are located in the log group whose ARN you specified when you enabled access logging.
+Note: The access logs are located in the log group whose ARN that you specified when you turned on access logging.

-- In the list of Log Streams, choose the logs stream with the latest Last Event Time.
+4. In the list of Log Streams, choose the logs stream with the latest Last Event Time.
 This selection will allow you to see messages with the execution or access details of your request.